saumilthecode/BBSS-Hack-Club-dinos/README.md

 - HTML
 - CSS (for styling and animations)
 - JavaScript (for handling drawing, image animations, and interactivity)
-- Node.js (or similar backend) for handling image uploads and serving the gallery
+- Flask for handling image uploads and serving the gallery

 ## Features Breakdown
 - **Gallery**: The images are fetched from a backend and displayed in an ever-moving, randomized animation.
 New images can be added periodically.